Protective factors: reducing the risk of ovarian cancer

 Is there a link between irritable bowel syndrome (IBS) and ovarian cancer?

-Will having IVF increase my risk of ovarian cancer?
+Will having IVF increase my risk of having ovarian cancer?

 To learn more about our review process, take a look at our information standards.